 Getting there: Blackfriars railway station is the place to go.

-Waterloo Bridge links the vast station of the same name, and the South Bank arts complex, with The Strand, the thoroughfare leading from the heart of Royal London to the City.
+Waterloo Bridge links the vast station of the same name, and the South Bank arts complex, with The Strand, the famous London street leading from the heart of Royal London to the City.
 It affords one of the best views of the Houses of Parliament, up the ‘dirty old river’ of the Kinks song beyond neighbouring Hungerford Bridge.

 Getting there: Waterloo Station, and a multitude of buses crossing it.